2021-2026 PROPOSED TOURISM BUSINESS IMPROVEMENT DISTRICT

 Why is this being done now?

-The City is planning to place on the ballot an initiative to increase TOT by 1%, but not share that revenue with Love Catalina - Catalina Island Tourism Authority for promotions.
-Is a 1% TBID fee and an increase of 1% in TOT, too much to bear?
+The City of Avalon is planning to place on the ballot an initiative to increase TOT by 1%, but not share that revenue with Love Catalina - Catalina Island Tourism Authority for promotions.
+Is a 1% TBID fee and an increase of 1% in TOT too much to bear?

 According to a recent analysis by the Travel Analytics Group, of several options investigated including a 2% TBID, a 2% TOT increase, and both shared/non shared resources if TOT were increased, the most impactful combination as far as driving a faster recovery from COVID-19 impacts was a 1% increase in TOT, fully dedicated to the City’s general fund AND a 1% TBID assessment fully dedicated to Tourism Promotion.